 The “ECONYL® Qualified” project was born from the desire to continue to improve the environmental performance of the ECONYL® yarn, also working on the production phases not directly controlled by Aquafil, such as transport, supply of auxiliary raw materials and packaging.

 The initiative led to the “ECONYL® Qualified” award, a qualification aimed at encouraging excellence and continuous improvement along the ECONYL® supply chain.
 To achieve it, the supplier is required to meet a series of environmental criteria, mainly concerning the use of materials and the production process management, all described in the ECONYL® Qualified Protocol.

 The project started in 2016 thanks to our collaboration with four suppliers participating in the pilot and belonging to the “product transport” and “production of tubes by wire” areas.
 The project is progressively expanding thanks to the involvement of an increasing number of suppliers, both in already identified sectors and new ones (such as the wire finishing sector and the fishing nets supply).

-01. APPLY FOR MEMBERSHIP by sending an email to firstname.lastname@example.org
+01. REQUEST TO PARTICIPATE by sending an email to firstname.lastname@example.org

-02. Sign the DATA HANDLING AGREEMENT that will be sent to you: it is needed to protect your privacy!
+02. Sign the DATA PROCESSING AGREEMENT you will receive: it serves to protect your privacy.

-03. Send us a synthetic EVALUATION DOCUMENT certifying your compliance with the requirements established in the ECONYL® Qualified Protocol.
-The document must include your company’s description and the assessment of your environmental performance based on the KPIs described in the Protocol.
+03. Send a synthetic ASSESSMENT DOCUMENT certifying your compliance with the requirements outlined in the Guideline.
+The document shall include a description of your Company and an assessment of your environmental performance based on the KPIs described in the Protocol.